 Without giving too much away, there’s something special about Kate – you know that much from the book’s synopsis… It is that difference which gives this modern romance novel grit and substance, and the manner in which Jonathan and Kate respond to it (sometimes refreshingly non-PC) which makes them such endearing characters.
 This title gets a big tick for its realistic depiction of diversity issues.
 Find out more >>

 Jordan has boldly presented a different slant on mental illness and poses the question, ‘At what point does uniqueness become an illness?’
 At the same time, this dark exploration is wrapped up in what is essentially a very sweet love story that explores the classic questions of how much must one compromise ones individuality to form a lasting relationship.
 Find out more >>

 McKenzie’s clever prose is a delight to read – at times whimsical and often hilariously deadpan dialogue, but always with a strong emotional connection.
 A romantic ‘dramedy’ for smart women, about an intelligent woman that could be accused (quite legitimately) of overthinking things.
 Find out more >>

 Has a romance novel ever made you laugh and want to cry at the same time?
 This old favourite of mine will.
 These characters feel so alive to the reader and are so genuine and endearing because Nicholls displays a real understanding of the difference between what people say and what they mean.
 And trust me, this bestselling novel really is far, far better than the One Day movie.
 Find out more >>

-Which of our top romantic comedy books will you be adding to your reading list?
+Which of our top romance books will you be adding to your reading list?

 UPDATE: While perhaps better categorised as ‘smart women’s romantic drama’, another title I feel compelled to recommend is If Kisses Cured Cancer by T S Hawken.
 You know that marketing spin, “it will have you in tears of joy, sorrow and laughter”… in the case of this novel, it is actually true!